pip install lifelines

 E is a either boolean or binary array representing whether the “death” was observed (alternatively an individual can be censored).

-By default, lifelines assumes all “deaths” are observed.
+lifelines assumes all “deaths” are observed unless otherwise specified.

-from lifelines import KaplanMeierFitter kmf = KaplanMeierFitter() kmf.fit(T, event_observed=E) # or, more succiently, kmf.fit(T, E)
+from lifelines import KaplanMeierFitter kmf = KaplanMeierFitter() kmf.fit(T, event_observed=E) # or, more succinctly, kmf.fit(T, E)